usds/us-forms-system/README.md

 ### About this project

 Inspired by Mozilla's [react-jsonschema-form](https://github.com/mozilla-services/react-jsonschema-form) library, the US Forms System is specifically intended for consistently styled governmental web-based forms.
 This library enables you to describe form fields in a JSON Schema configuration file, which then renders the backing React components necessary to build your form.
-You'll benefit from the US Web Design System's best practices in user experience and data collection, validation, and transmission.
+You'll build forms significantly faster than existing methods, and benefit from the US Web Design System's best practices in user experience and data collection, validation, and transmission.

 ### Using the library